princenyeche/jiraone/docs/_static/README.md

-Place static files used by the documentation here
+Place static files used by the documentation here.